mozilla/ActiveData/docs/jx_big_data.md

 ## Large aggregations

-Large aggregate results can also ba had, but they are limited to a single `groupby` column
+You may request large aggregate results, but they are limited to a single `groupby` column

 ```json
 {